Graduate Alumni Careers

 Ben earned his MA in 2019 from the University of Maryland, where he focused on Greek and Latin poetry, particularly epic, lyric, and elegy, as well as the intersections between poetry, philosophy, and historiography.
 While at Maryland, Ben translated and edited selections of Medieval Latin for a Research Assistantship with UMD English Professor Dr. Ralph Bauer.

 In 2021, Ben earned his Masters of Science in Library and Information Science (MSLIS) from the Catholic University of America, where he focused on cultural heritage information management.
+After finishing his degree, he was the Technical Services Librarian at the Dominican House of Studies of Washington, DC.

 Before studying Classics at the University of Maryland, Ben earned his BA in Classics with a double major in Studio Art from Skidmore College and he attended the Post-Baccalaureate Program in Classical Studies at the University of Pennsylvania.
 During his time at Penn, Ben worked as a Reading Room Assistant at the Kislak Center for Special Collections, Rare Books and Manuscripts, an experience which enabled him to identify librarianship as his chosen career path.